 Whether it’s for your first job or you’ve got years of experience, job hunting is a daunting task.

 Resumes are all about how you market yourself, and this is important.
-It not only shows off what you can do for the company, it also shows the company how you see yourself.
+It not only shows off what you can do for the company, but it also shows the company how you see yourself.

-With over hundreds of resume templates made by in-house designers, Canva makes it easy for you to craft your resume and lessen the stress.
+With hundreds of resume templates made by in-house designers, Canva makes it easy for you to craft your resume and lessen the stress.
 There’s guaranteed to be a design that will work for your chosen position.
 Here we look at ten resume templates from Canva that can bring you a step closer to your dream job.

 Traditionally, resumes are straightforward and clean in terms of content and presentation.
 The danger is that it can get lost among other resumes that look the same.
-This resume offers a design that is clean and classic, but at the same time its pop of color makes it stand out.
+This resume offers a design that is clean and classic, but at the same time, its pop of color makes it stand out.

-The design of this template is geared towards the health and wellness industry, but can be adapted for any kind of work.
+The design of this template is geared towards the health and wellness industry but can be adapted for any kind of work.
 Its border of green leaves is refreshing and enhances the colors of the text for your name and headers.
 Replace it with a different image background and color as you see fit.

 Having color on your resume will certainly make it pop against all others on the pile.
 This is particularly good if the job you’re applying for is a creative position.
 This template gives you space to show of your skills through photographs and words, doubling the impact with minimal pages.

 Go creative without going overboard.
 Add an image to your resume that reflects the industry, and choose an accent color from the same image for your headers.